EinsatzGruppen/EinsatzScan/README.md

 ## How to use?
 This DLL is for injection into Garry's Mod process.\
 The injector doesn't matter, so you can just use Cheat Engine for your purposes.\
+You DON'T need to put the DLL to a Garry's Mod folder!\
 Inject it, when you are in main menu, and now you can connect to the server.

 ## Screenshots